-The third strategy is known as the blizzard method.
-Harzog says this combines paying off the smallest balance first (snowball) and then paying off the highest-interest balance (avalanche).
+The third debt-repayment strategy is known as the blizzard method.
+This combines paying off the smallest balance first (snowball) and then paying off the highest-interest balance (avalanche).

 “The avalanche saves the most money, but some folks prefer a quick win with the snowball method,” Harzog explains.
 “The blizzard combines both — you get the emotional boost and then you can save money by using the avalanche.”

 Whatever your strategy, paying down credit card debt can help you improve your credit scores.
 This is because payment history, or how often you make on-time payments toward your credit accounts, is one of the most important factors in determining your credit scores.

 6. Seek help (if you need it)